Nisarg-Pat/CS6650-Distributed-Systems-Assignments/Project02/README.md

 ## Examples and Sample Images

 Sample images of client/server interaction is present in the res/Screenshots folder.
+1) RMIServer.png: How to run the RMIServerApp

-1) RMIClientApp.png: Sample files to look how data is shown in RMIServerApp.
+2) RMIClient1.png and RMIClient2.png: Sample images showing to run RMIClient and how data is shown in RMIClientApp.

+## Limitations
+1) The docker image for running server has port predefined as 1234.
+I was not able to make it dynamic.
+   So run_server currently does not take any arguments but runs the rmiregistry on fixed port 1234.

 ## Citations
 1. Java RMI: https://www.cs.uic.edu/~troy/fall04/cs441/rmi/calc/index.html